Security Council Elections 101

 • Actively participating in Security Council Elections is one of the most important responsibilities of the Arbitrum DAO.

-On September 15 2024, the second Arbitrum DAO Security Council Election process will commence!
+On September 15, 2025, the fifth Arbitrum Security Council Election process will commence.
 Here, we’ll give you the overview of everything you need to know: what the Security Council is, how the Security Council elections work, and how you can participate.

 Background